 This answer shows some understanding of the effects of working above the recrystallisation temperature, as it correctly identifies that recrystallisation will occur and that this will affect the properties of the steel.

-However, the response lacks clear application to the specific context of rolled structural steel beams.
+However, the response lacks a clear application to the specific context of rolled structural steel beams.
 It does not refer to why these property changes are important for structural beams.

 AO2 question 10 – Core Content 6.5